 November 5, 2019

-I had only a couple short hours for shop work in the morning, as I had to depart for an appointment and also to pick up the pallet of Plas-Teak “lumber” that I’d ordered for the deck trim and which had arrived at a local shipping depot a few days earlier.
+I had only a couple short hours for shop work in the morning, as I had to depart for an appointment and also to pick up the pallet of plastic “lumber” that I’d ordered for the deck trim according to the owner’s wishes, and which had arrived at a local shipping depot a few days earlier.
 This errand and other, unrelated stops kept me out of the shop for the bulk of the day.

 I temporarily set the two cockpit locker lids in place so I could align the masking at the inboard edges with the existing borders on each side.